-- Show evidence of status as an existing or start-up business or sole proprietorship that is recovering from hurricane damage and/or business disruption and is registered as Puerto Rico based enterprise where principals are residents of Puerto Rico; - Be a Small Business as defined by PRDOH in the Program Guidelines and in consideration of reported economic conditions in Puerto Rico, or - A Microenterprise, defined as a commercial enterprise that has five or fewer employees, one or more of whom owns the enterprise; - Provide evidence of skills, experience and management capacity and a track record of meeting financial obligations within the context of compensating factors; - Complete a concise recovery and business growth plan that is reasonable and achievable; and - Create and/or retain quality employment opportunities, in accordance with the loan agreement, for no less than 1 year.
+- Show evidence of status as an existing or start-up business or sole proprietorship that is recovering from hurricane damage and/or business disruption and is registered as Puerto Rico based enterprise where principals are residents of Puerto Rico; - Be a Small Business, as defined by PRDOH in the Program Guidelines and in consideration of reported economic conditions in Puerto Rico.
+Or - Business must be located in Puerto Rico and registered to do business in Puerto Rico. - Business must demonstrate being impacted by Hurricane Irma or Maria. - Business must be current on Puerto Rico tax obligations. - A Microenterprise, defined as a commercial enterprise that has five or fewer employees, one or more of whom owns the enterprise; - Provide evidence of skills, experience and management capacity and a track record of meeting financial obligations within the context of compensating factors; - Complete a concise recovery and business growth plan that is reasonable and achievable; and - Create and/or retain quality employment opportunities, in accordance with the loan agreement, for no less than 1 year.